kcl-lang/kcl-lang.io/versioned_docs/version-0.9/user_docs/getting-started/index.md

 # Getting Started

-Get started include a quick overview of the KCL programming language.
+Getting Started include a quick overview of the KCL programming language.

 import DocCardList from '@theme/DocCardList';